• Skip to main content

 Browse the shops and entertainment venues on Dotonbori Street

-Dotonbori is the main street that runs through Namba.
-The streets are lined with a little bit of everything, including stores, theatres, clubs, cafes, and restaurants.
+The streets around Dotonbori are lined with a little bit of everything.
+As you roam, you’ll stumble upon stores, theatres, clubs, cafés, and restaurants.

 Dotonbori

-It’s the central entertainment district and foodie destination.
-It also includes access to some of the top things to see & do in Osaka, including the famous Kani Doraku crab sign and the Glico Running Man sign.
+Dotonbori is also home to some of the top things to see & do in Osaka.
+Highlights include the famous Kani Doraku crab sign and the Glico Running Man sign.

-The street runs on both sides of Dotonbori canal.
-Each side contains high-rise buildings and neon signs with shops and restaurants on the bottom levels.
-It’s best to visit at night, with the neon lights reflecting on the canal.
+The streets runs on both sides of Dotonbori canal.
+Each side contains high-rise buildings and neon signs.
+Shops and restaurants occupy the bottom levels.
+Dotonbori is best to visit at night as the neon lights reflects upon the canal.

 Search for upscale boutiques and trendy shops in Shinsaibashi Shopping Arcade

-Your Namba sightseeing tour will likely include stops at several shopping destinations, including Shinsaibashi Shopping Arcade.
+Your Namba sightseeing tour will likely include stops at several shopping destinations.
+Be sure to include Shinsaibashi Shopping Arcade in the mix.
 The 600-metre long shopping complex is a covered street with shops on both sides.
-It’s also right next to Dotonbori.
+It’s located next to Dotonbori.

 Shinsaibashi

 The shopping arcade includes a mixture of shops.
-If you’re looking for authentic local wares, you can find traditional stores such as teahouses and kimono shops.
+If you’re looking for authentic local wares, you can find traditional stores like teahouses and kimono shops.
 It’s also home to many modern chain retail shops, drugstores, and trendy boutiques.

 If you’re not interested in high-end goods, visit the side streets next to the shopping arcade.
-You’ll discover a treasure trove of smaller shops selling everything from woodblock prints to handmade souvenirs.
+You’ll discover a treasure trove of smaller shops.
+The stores sell everything from woodblock prints to handmade souvenirs.

 Taste the local cuisine during a trip to Hozenji Yokocho